 Who knows if Wedge will now go out and get health insurance like he’s supposed to.
 I guess it depends on how comfortable he is living on the kindness of strangers.
-If it was me, I would feel very uncomfortable receiving money from people I didn’t even know.
+I would feel very uncomfortable receiving money from people I didn’t even know if it was me.
 Then again, I would never be in a situation where I didn’t have health insurance.
-I’d worked a lot of terrible jobs in my life and one of the primary reasons I continued to work at them was for the health insurance.
+I’d worked a lot of terrible jobs in my life, and one of the primary reasons I continued to work at them was for health insurance.

-I not only follow the law, I practice common sense.
+I not only follow the law, but I also practice common sense.

 How many YouTubers don’t have health insurance?

 I wonder how many other popular YouTubers don’t have health insurance.
 I guess we won’t find out until they start asking their fans to pay their hospital bills.
 Even then, we won’t really know who has health insurance.
 You can say you don’t have health insurance and need people to donate money to you.
 It’s not like you can call up the hospital and verify the bill.
 This is all very much a faith-based system.
 You have to have faith the person raising the money actually needs it for their hospital bills and not something more nefarious.

-When people elect not to buy health insurance and then cannot pay their medical bills, it’s normally the people that have health insurance who cover the costs.
+When people elect not to buy health insurance and then cannot pay their medical bills, it’s normally the people with health insurance that cover the costs.
 The price of treating the uninsured is rolled into the cost of what the insured pay.
 It’s an unfair system.
 This is why the Affordable Care Act included a health insurance mandate.
 It wasn’t fair for the insured to pay for the uninsured.